- About Us

 Faculty Incentive Salary Increment Program (FISIP)

-The goal of the Faculty Incentive Salary Increment Program (FISIP) is to provide principal investigators, co-principal investigators, colleges, departments, and centers/institutes with financial incentives to facilitate the growth of research and external funding and to enhance grantsmanship.
-The program is designed to provide the option of a salary incentive to high-performing faculty in the form of variable pay funded by PI incentive funds during the agreement.
-The FISIP agreement and the increment must be approved by the Department Chair, Dean, and Senior Vice President and Provost (SVPP).
+The goal of the Faculty Incentive Salary Increment Program (FISIP) is to reward principal investigators, co-principal investigators, colleges, departments, and centers/institutes with financial incentives to encourage the growth of research and external funding and to enhance grantsmanship.
+The program is designed to recommend the option of a salary incentive to high-performing faculty in the form of variable pay funded by PI incentive funds during the agreement.
+The FISIP recommendation is initiated by the Department Chair/Director, accepted by the faculty member, and approved by the Dean and Senior Vice President and Provost (SVPP).

 Iowa State University policies and programs will comply with the Office of Management and Budget (OMB) Uniform Guidance (2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards”) which sets forth the cost principles that institutions of higher education must follow in expenditures of federally-sponsored program funds.
 Specifically, the Uniform Guidance stipulates that institutions must have a payroll distribution system that allows salaries paid under federal grants to be properly allocated and that the institution confirms that individual compensation (including the salary rate) paid under federal awards are appropriate to that award.